tleyden/screentap/screentap-app/plugins/focusguard/README.md

 2. Otherwise if you configure it to use Llava1.5 open source model you will need an M1 or later Mac with 5GB of free space.
 See [llamafile](https://github.com/Mozilla-Ocho/llamafile) for detailed requirements.
 3. OSX Ventura

+The app is "pre-alpha" and is targeted towards folks that are interested and technical enough to deal with the lack of polish.
+For example, currently you need to configure it with a text editor rather than the UI.

 ## Quick start

 ### Step 1: Download and run screentap